jackbaty/Books/docs/index.md

+---
-# Books read by Jack Baty
+title: Books read by Jack Baty
+---

 This is a list of the books that I have read.
 I'm sure I've missed or forgotten many from before I began tracking them.
 I didn't record the dates until 2010.
 Books logged before then use